The Ultimate LOW-CARB KIDS Lunchbox Book: This isn’t about doing more, it’s about doing things DIFFERENTLY!! – CLICK HERE

 [see at the end of this post for the list of the contents for each lunch box]

-If they are brought up with healthy food values, we hope it will continue throughout their lives and may influence others.
+If your children are brought up with healthy food values, it may continue throughout their lives and may influence others.
 The entire concept of a healthy family is one we should all strive for.
-But remember, any step is a great one.
+But remember, any step forward, is a great one.

 Don’t be put off that it is too hard, be proud of any achievement and you are trying your best.